UzairRehman5/100-Days-of-Machine-Learning/Day 6/README.md

   </ul>

 <br>
-Additionally, I have also added the CSV file that contains the data I have scraped.
+Additionally, I have also added the CSV file containing the data I scraped.